-Co-teaching’s success is dependent on several elements: shared work that includes planning, organization and assessment.
-Shared planning is extremely important for co-teaching and sufficient time and attention must be given, allocated for this stage (Kamens, Susko & Elliott, 2013).
-At first, planning will be very explicit, but over time the student will become responsible for a greater part in this process (Bacharach, Heck & Dahlberg, 2010).
-Each of the co-teaching partners will contribute from his personal talents and skills (Murawski & Lochner, 2011).
-Following the lesson, the teachers will assess and reflect on the process and receive feedback from the students.
-Interpretation and analysis will clarify to the student what occurred and direct him to additional teaching strategies and techniques (Murawski & Lochner, 2011; Scantlebury, Gallo-Fox & Wassell, 2008).
+Co-teaching’s success depends on several elements, notably shared work that includes planning, organization, and assessment.
+Shared planning is extremely important for co-teaching, so sufficient time and attention must be allocated for this stage (Kamens, Susko, & Elliott, 2013).
+At first, the planning will be very explicit, but over time the student will become responsible for a greater part in this process (Bacharach, Heck, & Dahlberg, 2010).
+Each of the co-teaching partners will contribute his or her personal talents and skills (Murawski & Lochner, 2011).
+Following the lesson, the teachers will assess and reflect on the process, and receive feedback from the students.
+Interpretation and analysis will clarify to the student what occurred and direct him or her to additional teaching strategies and techniques (Murawski & Lochner, 2011; Scantlebury, Gallo-Fox, & Wassell, 2008).

-Possible Models for Co-Teaching as part of the Teaching Experience
+Possible Models for Co-Teaching as Part of the Teaching Experience

-“One teacher teaches and the other observes” – according to this model the older and more experienced teacher leads the lesson, while the trainee teacher integrates gradually, mainly by observing lessons and then experiencing private, group and full-class teaching.
-The trainee student learns by observing an experienced model, hearing the students’ responses and analyzing the lesson (Bacharach, Heck & Dahlberg, 2010; Cook & Friend, 1995; Graziano & Navarrete, 2012).
+“One teacher teaches and the other observes”: the older and more experienced trainer leads the lesson, while the trainee integrates gradually, mainly by observing lessons and then experiencing private, group, and full-class teaching.
+The trainee learns by observing an experienced model, hearing the students’ responses, and analyzing the lesson (Bacharach et al., 2010; Cook & Friend, 1995; Graziano & Navarrete, 2012).

-“Head teacher teaches and the other teacher supports” – according to this model the head teacher takes main responsibility for the lesson and teaches the material.
-The trainee walks between the students, helps them with their work, explains and elaborates on the material, as needed (Bacharach, Heck & Dahlberg 2010; Cook & Friend, 1995; Graziano & Navarrete, 2012; Walsh & Johns, 2004).
+“Head teacher teaches and the other teacher supports”: the trainer takes the main responsibility for the lesson and teaches the material.
+The trainee floats among the students, helps them with their work, and explains and elaborates on the material as needed (Bacharach et al., 2010; Cook & Friend, 1995; Graziano & Navarrete, 2012; Walsh & Johns, 2004).

-“Parallel teaching” – according to this model the teachers teach an identical lesson simultaneously to two separate groups of students (Cook & Friend, 1995; Graziano & Navarrete, 2012; Villa, Navin & Thousand, 2004).
+“Parallel Teaching”: in this model both teachers teach an identical lesson simultaneously, to two separate groups of students (Cook & Friend, 1995; Graziano & Navarrete, 2012; Villa, Navin, & Thousand, 2004).

-“Teaching in Stations” – the trainer and trainee teachers split the group of students and the content that each will teach.
-They each teach their part of the material to all groups, and then they switch.
+“Teaching in Stations”: the trainer and trainee split up the students and the content that each of them will teach.
+They each teach their part of the material to one of the groups, and then they switch.

-“Variable Teaching” – one teacher teaches the entire class and the second teacher teaches one student or a small group of students at the same time.
+“Variable Teaching”: one teacher teaches the entire class, while the second teacher teaches one student or a small group of students at the same time.

-“Group Teaching” – the teacher and the trainee split shared responsibility to teach the same content simultaneously to the same group of students.
-According to this approach the teachers use the same teaching methods, such as turns, role play, examples, etc. (Bacharach, Heck, & Dahlberg 2010; Cook & Friend, 2004).
+“Group Teaching”: the teacher and the trainee share the responsibility to teach the same content simultaneously to the same group of students.
+According to this model the teachers use the same teaching methods, such as turns, role playing, examples, etc. (Bacharach et al., 2010; Cook & Friend, 2004).

 From Low-Level Co-Teaching to Synergetic Co-Teaching

-In the abovementioned teaching methods we find several models with a low level of collaboration – one teacher is dominant and leading the lesson, while the second is supportive but more passive.
-Tov-Li & Frisch (2008) state that this is the traditional model of co-teaching, and the risk with this model is that there will be no real co-teaching, such as in the more complex models of parallel teaching or stations, but parallel teaching, where each teacher works separately from his colleague.
+Among the abovementioned teaching methods, we find several models with a low level of collaboration: one teacher is dominant and leads the lesson, while the second is supportive but more passive.
+Tov-Li & Frisch (2008) stated that this is the traditional model of co-teaching, but it risks having no co-teaching at all, in contrast to the more complex models of parallel teaching or teaching in stations, where each teacher works separately from his or her colleague.